 Gas stations and other establishments have been doing this for years without any notification to consumers (and without much sympathy when consumers were angry about it).

-However, Current offers instant gas holds removals to Premium account holders.
+However, Current offers instant gas holds removals to Current Account holders.

 When you pay at a gas station using your Current card, a hold will be placed on your account.
 But Current will instantly remove this hold, sending you a push notification of the amount that has been refunded.

 Some banks offer round-ups, which means that the change is added to your account when you purchase something with your debit card.
 Round-ups are a form of automated savings that can add up quickly if you use your card all the time.

 You may then elect what denomination is rounded (usually either to the nearest dollar or five dollars).
 Finally, you must indicate that there will be no rounding when making certain types of transactions and purchases – such as those made while traveling internationally, which are typically non-rounded.

 Current also offers this feature.
 Here’s how to activate it:

 - Go to the app and tap on Savings Pods.

 - Here, you can create a pod for whatever you need to save money for.

 - Turn the round-ups option on.
 It will round all your purchases to the nearest dollar, and the subtracted amount will be added to your pod.